 What Are the Benefits of Sleep?
 10 Key Questions Answered

 One of the odder facets of our society is just how proud we are of not resting.
-There is this strange fascination that comes with forcing ourselves to do what we don’t want to do.
-And sure, there is great utility in that—making yourself do what you don’t want to do now so you can get what you want later is a key to success in any venture.
 But at what point is forcing ourselves too much?
-When is it better to actually relax, and accept that there are many benefits of sleep?
+When is it better to actually relax and accept that there are many benefits of sleep?

-More people should think about how many hours of sleep they really need every night.
+Moreover, more people should think about how many hours of sleep they really need every night.
 They would value sleep much more if they knew all the restorative benefits of sleep.
-It helps keep your body, your brain, and your emotional life stable.
+It helps keep your body, brain, and emotional life stable.